davidkml/vc-made-simple/docs/COMMANDS.md

 commit  <commit_id>
 Date    <date_and_time>
 parent  <parent_commit_id>

 		[parent_commit_id2]

     <message>
 [...]
 ```
-- if the commit has no second parent, then it is not displayed

 **Failure cases**:
-- if repository is not in initialized, abort and print to standard error:
+- if repository is not initialized, abort and print to standard error:
 ```
 Repository is not initialized
   (use "vms init" to initialize repository)